Recently updated on November 30th, 2024 at 11:18 am

 Representation Main F/F relationship, Bisexual main character with anxiety, Chinese-American love interest, Black sapphic side character, Puerto Rican-American trans side character, Gay Jewish side character, Gay black side character, Pansexual black side character, Czech side character

-A new adult book featuring a bisexual main character and the found family trope.
+A New Adult book featuring a bisexual main character and the found family trope.
 It also has a cast full of amazing queer characters.

 Jane.

 Jane is dazzling, mysterious and charismatic.
-But problem is, she’s literally displaced in time from the 1970s.
+But the problem is, she’s literally displaced in time from the 1970s.

 Buy on Amazon | Waterstones